 In application to 703.
-1 of the Rules, among cables used in power circuit of 600 V or less for electric equipment for movable cargo gear, rubber flexible cords used in portions requiring flexibility and bending strength are to be those conforming to other standards considered appropriate by the Society.
+1 of the Rules, among cables used in power circuit of 600 V or less for electric equipment for movable lifting appliances, rubber flexible cords used in portions requiring flexibility and bending strength are to be those conforming to the International Standards(IEC), National Standards(KS), or equivalent standards.
+(2025)